Laiba-Awan/Assignment_1/README.md

 # Assignment_1
-Created Periodic Table using HTML and CSS.
+I created a Periodic Table using HTML and CSS.